LoyolaChicagoCode/cs2-lab0/README.md

 -    0.5 detect EOF (rather than specific sentinel value) following Scanner-based idiom
 -    0.5 input can have zero or more double values on each line
 -    0.5 good coding style (indentation, use of final everywhere except when a variable has to be updated one or more times)
--    1 meaningful reflection (three or more sentences) preferably in readme file
+-    1 meaningful reflection (three or more sentences) preferably in Answers.md file